smjuni/Shopify_Sneakers/README.md

 There are at least 2 options, depending on what the company is most interested in.

 The first would be to calculate the AOV or UPT per Store.
-That would give a good idea as to how much is store is selling.
+That would give a good idea as to how much each store is selling.

-Another option for the bigger picture would be to examine other measures of central tendency such as median.
-This is particularly useful in this case, where because of the limitations of the shoe breadth per store, you can extrapolate some details about customer preferred styles.
+Another option for the bigger picture analysis would be to examine other measures of central tendency such as median and mode and compare each stores AOV/UPT.

+The limitations of the shoe breadth per store allows us to extrapolate some details about customer preferred styles which could be particularly useful in this case study.

 ### c.
 What is its value?